 Discrete drainage solutions for most water logging problems

 About our drainage service

-Acorn Gardening offer great garden drainage solutions in the Preston area.
+Got a water logged area that needs draining?
+Acorn Landscape Gardening offer great garden drainage solutions in the Preston area.
 If you have a garden which is collecting surface water or planting beds which won’t drain, we can help.

 There are various ways to help a garden to drain properly and we can find the one that works for you.
-This can be anything from elevating the problem area to installing underground drainage areas which will keep the water off the surface.
+This can be anything from elevating the problem area to installing underground soak away areas which will keep the water off the surface.

 We are experienced in garden drainage and come highly recommended.
-Get in touch today to find out what garden drainage solutions we can offer you.
+Read our guide below or get in touch to see what drainage solutions we can offer you.

 Garden drainage guide